Aki Kurose Middle School Academy: Aki Kurose

 Aki Kurose was a teacher who inspired many by advocating for peace.
 She taught in the Seattle Public Schools for 25 years, and helped bring Head Start programs to Seattle schools.
 Mrs. Kurose would often care for students who needed food or shelter or other kinds of help.
 She died in 1998.
 Aki Kurose Middle School was the first Seattle public school to be named after a teacher.

 History

 Aki Kurose is a relatively new middle school in an old building.
 It first opened as Casper W. Sharples Junior High School in 1952.
 The nearby South Shore Middle School opened in 1973, but afterward enrollment at both schools declined.
-In 1981 the district closed Sharples and re-opened it as Sharples Alternative Secondary School, to accommodate students who had dropped out or had been expelled and could not re-enter a regular high school.
+In 1981 the district closed Sharples and re-opened it as Sharples Alternative Secondary School, to accommodate students who were behind in credits.
 The middle school students moved to South Shore.
+The site subsequently added a reentry program for students who had dropped out or been suspended, the Project Transition vocational program serving students with disabilities, the Teenage Parent Program, the Secondary Bilingual Orientation Center, and Samoan Integration Services.
+The programs were temporarily displaced from 1988—1990 to accommodate students from Franklin High School during its renovation.

 In 1999, the alternative program moved to the South Shore building and became South Lake Alternative High School.
-South Shore's middle school students moved back into the Sharples building, which was renamed Aki Kurose Middle School.
+South Shore's middle school students moved to the Sharples building, which was renamed Aki Kurose Middle School that November.